emer/axon/PCoreBG.md

 * `Tr += sn.Act * rn.Act`

-(we actually use `sn.CaSpkD` and `rn.GeIntMax` which are spiking Ca variables, and GeIntMax captures the max activity over the trial because MSN firing is transient).
+(we actually use `sn.CaD` and `rn.GeIntMax` which are spiking Ca variables, and GeIntMax captures the max activity over the trial because MSN firing is transient).

 And then we leverage the _reward salience_ firing properties of cholinergic interneurons (CINs, AKA TANs = tonically active neurons) to provide a later "learn now" signal by firing in proportion to the non-discounted, positive rectified US or CS value (i.e., whenever any kind of reward or punishment signal arrives, or is indicated by a CS).
 Thus, at the point of high ACh firing, which coincides with DA release, we get: